-INTRODUCTION Tutorials Beginners - The Basics Intermediates - Random Numbers Advanced - API Calls Architecture Overview Basic Request Model Decentralized Data Model Off-Chain Reporting
+INTRODUCTION Tutorials The Basics Random Numbers API Calls Architecture Overview Basic Request Model Decentralized Data Model Off-Chain Reporting

-USING PRICE FEEDS Introduction to Price Feeds Get the Latest Price Historical Price Data API Reference Contract Addresses ENS Ethereum Price Feeds Binance Smart Chain Price Feeds Polygon (Matic) Price Feeds xDai Price Feeds Huobi Eco Chain Price Feeds Avalanche Price Feeds Fantom Price Feeds Arbitrum Price Feeds
+USING PRICE FEEDS Introduction to Price Feeds Get the Latest Price Historical Price Data Feed Registry API Reference Contract Addresses ENS Ethereum Price Feeds Binance Smart Chain Price Feeds Polygon (Matic) Price Feeds xDai Price Feeds Huobi Eco Chain Price Feeds Avalanche Price Feeds Fantom Price Feeds Arbitrum Price Feeds

-USING CHAINLINK KEEPERS Introduction Making Compatible Contracts Register Upkeep for a Contract Network Overview
+USING CHAINLINK KEEPERS Introduction Making Compatible Contracts Register Upkeep for a Contract Patterns and Best Practices Network Overview

 USING ANY API Introduction to Using Any API Make a GET Request Make an Existing Job Request Find Existing Jobs API Reference Contract Addresses

 - On the left side panel you will see a list of functions of your contract.

 - In our example contract there are 3 functions that you can use to request external data from Chainlink.